Berber horsemen, Sefrou. Morocco.

-My experience with nomadism consists of my rambles in Middle Atlas, excursions in other regions of Morocco, and a trip by truck across the Sahara (eventullly to be a post of its own).
-I have met nomadic people, drank tea with them in their tents and along desert roads in Algeria, and talked with them in the cedar forests of Morocco.
+My experience with nomadism consists of my rambles in the Middle Atlas, excursions in other regions of Morocco, and a trip by truck across the Sahara (eventually to be a post of its own).
+I have met nomadic people, drunk tea with them in their tents and along desert roads in Algeria, and talked with them in the cedar forests of Morocco.
 I do not claim any special knowledge, and my observations are casual.
 But nomadism played a critical role in Morocco’s history.

 Summer pastures at Daya Ifreh, Middle Atlas.

-Herds drinking, springtime, Daya Afrougah, Middle Atlas, just above Sefrou.
+Herds drinking in springtime, Daya Afrougah, Middle Atlas, just above Sefrou.

 The Moroccan sultans moved their courts from capital to capital, threatening or punishing tribesmen who had not paid their taxes.
-In this sense, they were much like the French kings of the Renaissance, who constantly travelled through their territories.
-Francis I stayed in Chambord, a Loire Valley palace with 490 rooms, which he built amid an immense hunting estate, only three times during his life.
+In this sense, they were much like the French kings of the Renaissance who constantly traveled through their territories.
+Francis I stayed in Chambord, a Loire Valley palace with 490 rooms which he built amid an immense hunting estate on which he set foot only three times during his life.
 Before standing armies, one had to show the flag everywhere and often.